-Shares in

-subsidiary

-Shares in subsidiary undertakings £'000
+Shares in subsidiary undertakings

 £'000

 Cost

-At 1 January and 31 December 2015 49,804
+At 1 January and 31 December 2016 49,804

 The Directors believe that the carrying value of the investments is supported by their underlying net assets.

 A full list of subsidiary undertakings is provided in note 27 of the Group accounts.